 Almost every IRC server out there has its own, or its own variant of an, S2S protocol.
 As such, we’re not working on the server-to-server protocol at this time.
 The only thing that users see is the client-to-server (C2S) protocol, which is why we’re chartered to prototype, develop and specify extensions to it.

 Originally, we were setup by the Atheme group to develop extensions to the IRC client protocol.
-These days, the direction of the IRCv3 WG is led by the technical board.
+These days, the direction of the IRCv3 WG is led by our contributors and the WG Chair.

 We’re just a collection of server, client, and bot/library developers that work together to produce new specifications and try to push IRC forward.
 Anyone’s free to join, and as long as you agree with our charter we’re happy to get your suggestions, ideas and feedback.